Getting Started with the CBFS component

 Handle the Events

 The CBFS component's event handlers are where your application actually implements the functionality of the virtual filesystem.
-CBFS Connect hides most of the complexities involved; the following sections discuss the primary considerations to take into account.
+CBFS hides most of the complexities involved; the following sections discuss the primary considerations to take into account.
 The events can generally be grouped into categories based on functionality; some are optional while others are required.
 Refer to the documentation for more specific information about each individual event.

 Provide Information about the Filesystem